rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 to simulate two shoot events to select players.

-One downside of this approach is that if we were to change the logic for selecting players.
-Say that we first need to shoot and then turn left.
-Then we would have to modify three test I think.
+One downside of this approach is that if we were to change the logic for selecting players, say that we first need to shoot and then turn left, then we would have to modify three test I think.
 One way to make that less of a problem in this particular situation is to create a test helper something like this: